‘Falcon And The Winter Soldier’ Set Shots Show First Look At U.S. Agent

 On Tuesday, MCU fans got a look at the man who will be anointed as the replacement for Steve Rogers and more importantly, Captain America.
 Wyatt Russell has been cast as John Walker, an armed services veteran who eventually takes the mantle of U.S. Agent.

 The Wrap reports filming has started in Atlanta and Russell shot two scenes.
-In one of those scenes the actor is shown decked out in his own version of the Captain America uniform.
+In one of those scenes, the actor is shown decked out in his own version of the Captain America uniform.
 That includes the iconic shield.

 The picture where he’s in his military uniform is almost assuredly his homecoming from war and shortly before he’s given the job as the new Captain America.
 Just how loyal to the comic books Falcon and the Winter Soldier is going to be when it comes to Walker isn’t known.